Finding information, support and advice about your child’s lung condition

 - a speech and language therapist to help with your child’s feeding and speech and language development.

 - Technicians and physiologists will carry out any assessments and tests your child needs.

 - Other professionals should be available if you need them.
-These might include a dietician, an audiologist and a psychologist.
+These might include a dietician, an audiologist, a psychologist, and pharmacists.